Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Introduction

-We analyze the profitability of the four RCHP models under the optimal hydrogen production policy, deriving closed-form expressions for expected operating profit as functions of renewable and electrolyzer capacities as shown in Fig.~\ref{fig:Optimality} (b).
+\paragraph{2) Short-run Profit and Optimal Nameplate Capacities.} We analyze the profitability of the four RCHP models under the optimal hydrogen production policy, deriving closed-form expressions for expected operating profit as functions of renewable and electrolyzer capacities as shown in Fig.~\ref{fig:Optimality} (b).
 We show that the profitable region (in blue) and the deficit region (in orange) are convex cones with linear boundaries (in black) being the break-even region.
 Within the convex cones, profits or deficits grow in proportion to linearly increasing capacities.

 The profit function suggests an optimal design trade-off: oversized electrolyzers lead to underutilization, while undersized electrolyzers waste renewable power, both reducing profitability.
 Theorem \ref{Thm:profitability} presents the optimal matched electrolyzer capacity as a linear function of renewable capacity, as shown in Fig.~\ref{fig:Optimality} (b).
 As a by-product, our analysis also produces an easily computable profit forecasting tool.
 Specifically, the expressions given in Proposition \ref{Prop:linear} can be used to predict future profits using historical renewable power and LMP statistics.